Azure/azure-sdk-for-net/sdk/loadtestservice/Azure.Developer.LoadTesting/README.md

 We guarantee that all client instance methods are thread-safe and independent of each other ([guideline](https://azure.github.io/azure-sdk/dotnet_introduction.html#dotnet-service-methods-thread-safety)).
 This ensures that the recommendation of reusing client instances is always safe, even across threads.

+## Next steps

+Get started with our [samples](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/loadtestservice/Azure.Developer.LoadTesting/samples).

+## Contributing

+This is a template, but your SDK readme should include details on how to contribute code to the repo/package.

 ### Additional concepts
 <!-- CLIENT COMMON BAR -->
 [Client options](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/README.md#configuring-service-clients-using-clientoptions) |